 - Artificial intelligence (AI) – Information processing theory was developed in cognitive psychology and the desire of scientists and experts to understand how the human mind works.
 AI studies aim to understand human cognition and replicate the processes in machines such as natural language processing, memory encoding, information retrieval, learning, and more (Langley, 2016).

 As the interest in how the human mind works expands, so does the application of information processing theory.
 Furthermore, it improves the understanding of how various entities from individuals to entire organizations deal with information.
 Consequently, new models, ideas, and concepts are developed under various contexts, with information processing theory serving as their core.
+Learners who wish to know more about these can take on-ground or online degrees in psychology.

 - Ariel, S. (1987).
 An information processing theory of family dysfunction.
 Psychotherapy: Theory, Research, Practice, Training, 24 (3S), 477-495. https://doi.org/10.1037/h0085745